kwitaszek/SmartWatch/README.md

 The above Gantt chart represents the schedule I used to schedule the steps I needed to work on during the project.
 Considering the user already purchased and obtained all the items, the total time for making the project should be roughly around 10 hours.

-## Soldering the Arduino, PCB and other parts
+## Soldering the Arduino and other parts

 #### Prerequitsites: